gcc3/content-hub/public/projects/Simple AI Chat.md

 As one of the AI callable function, WolframAlpha is a highly capable computational knowledge engine that enhances the reliability of answers provided.

 - Command-line Interface (CLI)
 Command-line interface software is provided via the Node Package Manager (npm) and supports the same features as the web UI.

-More features:
+More features

 - Full-screen mode and split-screen mode
 For easy use requiring extensive input and output, such as programmers, essay writer.
 To use split-screen mode, use command `:fullscreen split`.